jakecush1/php-syntax-guide/phpsyntax.md

       != //true if not equal
       !== // true if not identical

---PHP If & Else & Elseif
+#PHP If & Else & Elseif
   if statement - executes some code if one condition is true if...else statement - executes some code if a condition is true and another code if that condition is false if...elseif...else statement - executes different codes for more than two conditions